DunnyBunny1/RagOverflow/README.md

 - TODO: Figure out how we want to do container logs and container config
     - Also figure out how Flask's logger vs the `logging` module logger will interact
 - Frontend and backend code is mounted as volumes, so changes will be reflected without rebuilding containers
-- If you update dependencies in requirements.txt, you'll need to rebuild the containers:
+- If you update dependencies in requirements.txt, edit the `docker-compose.yml` file, or edit any Dockerfile's, you'll need to rebuild the containers:

 ```bash
 docker-compose up --build